 Ben Fox

-A comprehensive step-by-step guide to configuring Jest, React Testing Library, ESLint, and Path Aliases in a Next.js project.
+A comprehensive step-by-step guide to configuring Jest, React Testing Library, ESLint, and Absolute Path Aliases in a Next.js project.

 Next.js is amazing when it comes to installing, learning the framework, and jumping into the code.
 Its superb documentation & zero-config philosophy make this possible, and not having to think about configuration is wonderfulâŚright up to the point when you want to add some additional configuration.